Is Your Web Designer Ripping You Off? Check Your Custom Website!

 Don’t Get Ripped Off By Web Designers

 Yesterday, I received a LinkedIn invite from a name that seemed familiar, but I wasn’t 100% sure who they were.
-After some research, I realized that it was from a lead who had contacted me about a year ago.
+After some research, I realized that it was from a lead who had contacted me about a year ago looking to redesign their website.
 We did a Free Mockup for them, but ultimately they decided to go with another firm.
 Sometimes it happens for one reason or another.

 Of course, I was curious to see what their new custom website looked like and quickly clicked on her company’s URL.
 Wow, was I ever disappointed.
 The site looked pretty generic to me; especially considering the company’s sizable budget.
 The more I thought about it, the more convinced I became that something wasn’t right.